andreaswilli/meta-grabber/README.md

 ##### ▶︎ Default output directory

-The output directory that will be used if you don't manually select one.
-Your directory name can also include `{show_name}`, which will be replaced with the name of the tv show.
-This is useful to automatically organise your tv shows in subfolders.
+The base output directory that will be used if you don't manually select one.
+This will usually be the root folder containing all of your TV shows.

 ##### ▶︎ Included file types